SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 - Lifespan: SC/APC connectors withstand up to 1000 mating cycles

 Fiber Products Quality Commitment: As an official Diamond Partner and manufacturer, we produce modular splice modules in Europe.
-Benefit from Swiss precision and 5 years’ warranty on all our systems.
+Benefit from Swiss precision and personal project consultation from our team.

 Standards and Specifications for FTTH Connectors